clarkfitzg/stat196K/sample-stream-hw.md

 end
 ```

-## Good Things
+## Quotes

-The fastest, most bug free code possible is the code you don't write.
+> Rule of Simplicity: Design for simplicity; add complexity only where you must.

+- Eric Raymond

+> There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+> The first method is far more difficult.

+- C.A.R.
+Hoare

-"I hate code, and want as little of it in my product as possible"
+> I hate code, and I want as little of it as possible in our product.

+– Jack Diederich

+## Examples

 ------------------------------------------------------------